 Tribes continues Universal Everything’s longstanding lines of enquiry into choreography and rules of human behaviour.
 Informed by the complexities of crowd dynamics, the project explores autonomy, self-organisation and group interrelationships.
 It questions the impact a crowd can have on an individual within it, creating an impression of the universality of human behaviour.

-Originally commissioned by the Borusan Contemporary, Istanbul.
+Tribes was originally commissioned by the Borusan Contemporary, Istanbul.

 Creative Director: Matt Pyke, Mike Hughes